arturolp/HealthcareWorkforce/README.md

 ## Citation
 For citation and more information refer to:

->Bucio, D. et al. (2018).
-A genetic counseling needs assessment of Mexico. (in review by journal)
+>Bucio, D. et al. (2019).
+A genetic counseling needs assessment of Mexico. (in press in Molecular Genetics & Genomic Medicine)

 ## Current development status
 This package is in development by Arturo Lopez Pineda, PhD (arturolp @ stanford.edu)